 - Licensed physician

 - Public health nurse

 - Christian Science Practitioner

 - Paying the applicable fees (permanent placards are free; temporary placards are $6; fees vary for license plates)

 Please click here for more information on how to get your online medical certification from a licensed physician in Wisconsin.

 Temporary handicap placards are valid for up to six months, depending on your disability.
 If you need to extend the validity of the placard, you will have to fill out a new application form with a new medical certification.

-Permanent handicap placards are valid for up to four years and also required a new handicap parking application and medical certification to be filled out in order to renew.
+Permanent handicap placards are valid for up to four years and also required a new Wisconsin handicap parking permit application and medical certification to be filled out in order to renew.

 If you believe you may qualify to receive a handicap parking permit in Wisconsin for your disability, be sure to contact us right away.
 We have licensed physicians available in every state to evaluate you and determine your qualifications.